Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 ## Cross product

-First, let's define an axis of rotation $$\vec \omega$$ as a vector which orientation indicates us about which axis we are rotating, and which norm is the speed of rotation (in *rad/s*).
+First, let's define an axis of rotation $$\vec \omega$$ as a vector which orientation indicates us about which axis we are rotating, and which norm is the velocity of rotation (in *rad/s*).

 Suppose a point $$P$$ rotates around this axis, and we know some point $$O$$ belonging to the axis (thus, its velocity caused by the rotation is zero).